kaiosilveira/refactoring/README.md

 - **[Extract Superclass](https://github.com/kaiosilveira/extract-superclass-refactoring)**: Duplication is probably not the root of **all** evil, but it accounts for a good portion of it.
 Often enough, we have classes doing the same thing in slightly different ways.
 This refactoring helps with bringing this behavior to a single place.

+- **[Collapse Hierarchy](https://github.com/kaiosilveira/collapse-hierarchy-refactoring)**: Often enough, simplicity pays off.
+This is also true when we reach clearer interfaces and relationships.
+The side-effect, though, is that sometimes we find out that we no longer need a certain hierarchies.
+This refactoring helps with collapsing those into the base class.

 ---

 ### Appendix: Useful commands when cloning this codebase locally